 Hopefully, you can come to an amicable resolution, without legal help.
 You don’t want to end up like these parents, whose unemployed son was a 30-year-old poster child for lazy adults living with their parents.
 He wasn’t contributing and refused to leave until they sued to evict him.

-The parents won.
-So precedence is on your side, legally.
-Hopefully with the tips below, you won’t have to evict your child out of the house.
+In the above story, the parents won and the son was evicted.
+So precedence may be on your side, legally.
+With help from the tips below, hopefully, you won’t have to evict your child out of the house.

 Maybe it’s not just them, it could be that you are the one having a hard time letting go and want to keep them around for as long as you can.
 It’s understandable, this change is hard for parents, too.
 But moving out and becoming financially independent is part of your child’s journey to becoming a successful adult.